Code-Institute-Submissions/artontray-PROJECT4/README.md

 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) - Provides the functionality for the site.
 * [CSS](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.
-* [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides the content and structure for the website.
+* [HTML5](https://en.wikipedia.org/wiki/HTML) - Content and structure of the App.
+* [Javascript](https://www.w3schools.com/js/) - Provides interactive elements on the App.

 ## Frameworks and Software